 Hampton was arrested on 21 warrants for theft, sale and delivery of Schedule 1 drugs (heroin), food stamp fraud, ID theft, and computer crimes, according to investigators.

-According to Chief Deputy Lee Trammel, Hampton was using a business, Volunteer Meat and Seafood, as a front to buy EBT or food stamp cards.
+According to Chief Deputy Lee Tramel, Hampton was using a business, Volunteer Meat and Seafood, as a front to buy EBT or food stamp cards.

 The sheriff's office said Hampton had an EBT card reader in a van, he would swipe the card and if there was $500 on it, he'd split the money with the person bringing him the card.
 There were no records that he was actually selling any meat or seafood.

 Hampton allegedly traded those cards for drugs and cash.
-According to Trammel, the investigation is ongoing and more arrests are expected.
+According to Tramel, the investigation is ongoing and more arrests are expected.

-“We believe if we can cut the addiction in our community, we can absolutely cut the crime rate,” Trammel said.
+“We believe if we can cut the addiction in our community, we can absolutely cut the crime rate,” Tramel said.